What’s Been Studied

 Thus ideas we have already seen — being the agent of ones actions, ownership of ones body and perceptions, and the first person point of view — are important for understanding the internal sense of identity.
 These are what give us the feeling of being a particular someone, a single coherent entity, at any given time.

-The influence of bundle theory has also lead to a focus on lower level issues: why there is (A) only one consciousness (B) with the illusion of a now, a present moment.
+The influence of bundle theory has also led research to focus instead on lower level issues: why there is (A) only one consciousness (B) with the illusion of a now, a present moment.
 The estimable Thomas Metzinger calls these the one world problem and the now problem.
-(You might have noticed that philosophers prize Problems over money.)
+You might have noticed that philosophers prize Problems over money.

 The Plural Problem.

 ‘Dear, dear!
 How queer everything is to-day!
 And yesterday things went on just as usual.
 I wonder if I’ve been changed in the night?
 Let me think: was I the same when I got up this morning?
 I almost think I can remember feeling a little different.
 But if I’m not the same, the next question is, Who in the world am I?
 Ah, THAT’S the great puzzle!’ – Alice, speaking from Wonderland

 The Oxford don Charles Dodgson must have read the previous century’s philosophical arguments about identity depending on memory.
 His character Alice was often confused about who she was, and the word “remember” appears 21 times in Alice’s Adventures in Wonderland.
 Dodgson himself seems to have felt a deep divide between being a popular writer and being an unhappy mathematician.
 He also juggled being a reluctant Anglican deacon, a noted photographer, a casual inventor, a love poet without any obvious lover, and — in his words — “a vile and worthless sinner”, whatever that might have meant.